Children’s Well-Being and Development

-Georgia is forecasted to experience a significant recession because of the pandemic and given high rates of vulnerability to poverty in the country; this could have a substantial impact on overall poverty and child poverty rates.
+Georgia is forecasted to experience a significant recession because of the pandemic and given the high rates of vulnerability to poverty in the country; this could have a substantial impact on overall poverty and child poverty rates.
 This study aims to provide estimates of the effects of COVID-19 on household and child poverty in Georgia, through its impact on the labour market.
 The study, apart from estimating the poverty impact of the COVID crisis, also estimates the poverty-reducing impact of several cash transfer scenarios targeting different groups in the population and at varying benefit levels.
 Cash transfer scenarios range from being per household to being per child and the targeted groups change from being universal to targeting a subgroup of the population.
 Coverage, benefit incidence, total cost and cost-effectiveness of each scenario are also estimated along with several other indicators.
 One of the outputs of the study is an interactive simulation model that will enable policymakers to look at the poverty impact and cost of varying levels of the cash benefit under different scenarios.

 UNICEF Tajikistan Country Programme Evaluation 2020